This insurance is for you if:

 - Death benefit amount is guaranteed

 - Payment is received exactly when needed

 Disability insurance funds a buy-sell agreement in the event of sickness or injury preventing an owner from working.

 Critical Illness insurance funds an agreement if an owner suffers a covered illness or condition such as cancer, heart attack or stroke.

 Ready to get a quote?
-At Island Savings Insurance Services, we provide simple insurance solutions to suit your needs.
+At Island Savings Insurance, we provide simple insurance solutions to suit your needs.